-Through 2016 the ministry has continued its mission to provide direct services, advocacy, education and sacramental care to nearly 3,500 farmworkers in the NC counties of Johnson, Harnett and Sampson.
+Through 2016 the ministry has continued its mission to provide direct services, advocacy, education and sacramental care to nearly 3,500 farmworkers in the NC counties of Johnston, Harnett and Sampson.

 As our mission describes: